erxand/Pathfinder/README.md

 # Pathfinder
-I made a simple pathfinder program in Python.
+I made a pathfinder program in Python using a simple algorithm.

 pathfinder_v2.py is a remake, it is much cleaner and actually works.